 Long-sleeved clothes as a precaution against biting insects

-These prices include guiding fees and vehicle costs, but they exclude the relatively small but variable costs of entrance fees (which depend on which tour you do) and lunch (you can tell us if you prefer “on the run” sandwiches or a sit-down restaurant meal halfway through the day of birding).
-Entrance fees and lunches for you and the guide are for your account.
+These prices include guiding fees, entrance fees (although some entrance fees off the normal birding route are at your own expense) and vehicle costs, but they exclude lunch (you can tell us if you prefer “on the run” sandwiches or a sit-down restaurant meal halfway through the day of birding).
+Lunches for you and the guide are for your account.
 The birding guide will fetch you from wherever you are staying, after breakfast, and drop you back before dinner/before dark, in the case of a 1-day tour (airport drop-offs are also perfectly OK).
 In the case of a half-day tour, the trip will run either from breakfast until lunch, or from lunch until dinner.
 Please e-mail us for the starting time you prefer – we are happy with an early start (e.g. 5 am) but we also understand you will sometimes prefer a later start (e.g. 9 am).
 The trip is yours, and you can tell us when you want to start the day.
 We often recommend 7:30 am at the entrance to your hotel, but we can also advise about the best time to avoid rush hour for specific tours.

 Longer trips – Accommodation and meals have to be added to the price – please ask us; we can usually get accommodation for R500 per person sharing per night (ballpark), but if more luxury is needed the price, of course, increases.
 The guide’s accommodation also needs to be paid.

 Tour prices for Port Elizabeth and other cities is the same.
 For smaller cities and towns we sometimes struggle to find guides.